Dearborn–Putnam controversy: Retreat

-During the retreat Dearborn came upon Putnam behind the front lines at Bunker Hill who was still tending to the entrenching tools, one in hand, having them sent from Breeds hill before the battle had begun.
-Major Andrew McClary also saw Putnam on Bunker-hill during the retreat with a spade in his hand.
+During the retreat, Dearborn came upon Putnam behind the front lines at Bunker Hill where the latter was still tending to the entrenching tools, one in hand, having them sent from Breed's Hill before the battle had begun.
+Major Andrew McClary also saw Putnam on Bunker Hill during the retreat with a spade in his hand.
 Putnam was observed by several men in this capacity, including Major General William Heath, whose account of the battle he published in his memoirs in 1798.
-There are other historical accounts however that claim Putnam was covering the rebels retreating from Breed's Hill while he was at Bunker Hill, urging them to "make a stand here", and renew the fight at the unfinished breastworks.
+There are other historical accounts, however, that claim Putnam was covering the rebels retreating from Breed's Hill while he was at Bunker Hill, urging them to "make a stand here", and renew the fight at the unfinished breastworks.

 Dearborn later contended that the battle could have been won if Putnam, who commanded a force approximately equal to that on the front lines, had advanced with his troops.
 He also maintained that the final advance by the British was with great difficulty and had the American forces at the front lines not run out of ammunition the British would have lost the greater part of their army, compelling them to lay down their arms.
-After the battle any chance of reconciliation with the British was now gone as the heavy losses they incurred (Note: British losses were 226 dead, 828 wounded; American losses were 140 killed, 271 wounded and 30 missing.) only strengthened their resolve to crush the rebellion.
+After the battle, any chance of reconciliation with the British was now gone as the heavy losses they incurred (Note: British losses were 226 dead, 828 wounded; American losses were 140 killed, 271 wounded and 30 missing.) only strengthened their resolve to crush the rebellion.